 - Multiple myeloma.
 Multiple myeloma is the most common primary bone cancer.
 It is a malignant tumor of bone marrow—the soft tissue in the center of many bones that produces blood cells.
 Any bone can be affected by this cancer.

-Multiple myeloma affects approximately six people per 100,000 each year.
-According to the National Cancer Institute, almost 90,000 people are living with the disease each year.
+Multiple myeloma affects approximately seven people per 100,000 each year.
+According to the National Cancer Institute, more than 130,000 people are living with the disease each year.
 Most cases are seen in patients between the ages of 50 and 70.
 Multiple myeloma is typically treated with chemotherapy, radiation therapy and, occasionally, surgery.